 “The U.S. Congressional Budget Office (CBO), for example, suggests that the “potential growth” rate for the U.S. economy at full employment of factors of production has now dropped below 1.7 percent a year, implying a sustainable long-term annual ”

 Sounds like moving the goal posts…growth is growth, and the USA has the highest real GDP growth (at 2-3%) than almost all developed countries.
 Anyone can create an arbitrary metric and than say the US economy is ‘failing’ by not meeting said metric.
-Part of being a ‘reactionary realist’ is living in reality, not, as Scott Adams calls, a ‘mental movie’.
+Part of being a ‘reactionary realist’ is living in reality, instead of what Scott Adams calls a ‘mental movie’.

 The USA has the highest real GDP growth of all developed countries, which is even more impressive given its size:

 This is the chart the ‘fake news’ does not want you to see, who insist the US has weaker growth than the rest of the world, which is refuted by simple empirical comparison of growth rates.

-The fake, misleading financial media only reports nominal GDP growth, not real growth, so countries with high nominal growth seem to be better but the are actually worse because all that growth comes at the cost of inflation and falling currencies.
+The fake, misleading financial media only reports nominal GDP growth, not real growth, so countries with high nominal growth seem to be better but are actually worse because all that growth comes at the cost of inflation and falling currencies.
 From Slow Economic Growth Not a Big Deal:

 It’s like selling a book for $20 but inserting a $20 bill inside.
 Yeah, you’ll get a lot of sales, but it’s costing you more money than you make.
 That’s the bad situation facing many of these emerging countries right now…they are borrowing a lot of money at very unfavorable rates to keep growth high, whereas America can borrow at very little and still have solid growth.

 Profits & earnings for tech companies, payment processing, retail, and consumer staples companies have far-outpaced GDP growth.
 A lot of the lag comes from the chronically weak financial, commodity, and energy sector.